The curious career of Julio Baptista: Sevilla star to Real & Arsenal outcast

 For the rest of us, though, there will always be a little sense of ‘what if?’ surrounding the Brazilian.
 The destructive talent he showed in Seville was never really reproduced elsewhere, and that still feels a shame.

-Now Baptista is coaching the Under-19s at Real Valladolid, the club owned by his former Brazil team-mate Ronaldo.
+Now Baptista is coaching Real Valladolid’s B Team, the club owned by his former Brazil team-mate Ronaldo.
 And it seems he has plans to return to where it all began.

 In 2020, he told TNT that he would like to manage both Sao Paulo and Cruzeiro – though not at the same time, one imagines.